I get ask all the time if Apple I should invest in apple in 2013. Our Outlook for Apple (AAPL) remains bullish – as long term believers in the story.

 Even Aussie rock legends AC/DC finally have made their music available for iTunes.

 Where next for apple?
 Our outrageous prediction for 2013 is up higher – north of $650 a share (currently $560) Why?
 Because it’s model works and post Jobs, the product launches and pipeline continue to deliver.
 Recently we added Apple TV at home.
 It brings the convenience of iTunes to movies, TV shows as well as other features.
 It is cheap to buy the technology, you get to choose what you want to watch, rather than what your Cable TV provider wants to bundle for you.
 Add to this the portability of content via iTunes (I am sat on a flight to Perth right now, writing this and having just watched the movie that I wanted to see) and is pretty simple to use for those without technology savvy kids!

 Not really that outrageous a prediction but a business which delivers what people want, or even what they didn’t know that they wanted until they bought the product, has a mountain of cash, which simply keeps growing, and remains committed to its “build it from top to bottom, in house”, has its own bricks and clicks distribution channel and looks cool – who wouldn’t be buying something sleek?

-Funnily enough a couple of days ago, a mate of mine (who is in the IT game, and is one of the more cynical and humorous people I know) badgered me on my Apple usage, questioning why I would want to pay over the odds for average technology.
+Funnily enough a couple of days ago, a mate of mine (who is in the IT game, and is one of the more cynical and humorous people I know) badger me on my Apple usage.
+Questioning why I would want to pay over the odds for average technology.

 My response, probably like most of the hundreds of millions of users around the world was: “It works, it is simple to use, and everything meshes together without hassle – I guess I am paying for convenience (not to mention the products themselves look great)”